metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ### Fetch By Mint

-This helper fetches a single **Nft With Token** from the public key of its **Mint** account.
+This helper fetches a single **NFT With Token** from the public key of its **Mint** account.
 This is mostly relevant for Non-Fungible assets since it will only return one Digital Asset With Token, regardless of how many exist for a Fungible asset.

-{% dialect-switcher title="Fetch Nft with Token By Mint" %}
+{% dialect-switcher title="Fetch NFT with Token By Mint" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts